daihuyang/minecraft_capstone_project/http_simple/DS_code.md

+# Determine Optimal Mining Location Per Ore

+## What You'll Need:

+- A mine (World is Provided!)
+- A pick
+- 15 minutes

 ## 1. Load into the "Peer Testing 2" Minecraft World

 ## 2. Open the CodeBuilder by pressing 'c' and choose "Localhost:3000"